 Where else you might find me?

 For thesis supervision, you are very welcome to speak to me about your aims that relate to politics and social science.
-If you are unsure about where to start, check out this list of possible master/bachelor thesis topics that I drafted.
-They are not uploaded to the offical open topics yet (master and bachelor).
-But I can expedite the process as co-supervisor if you express your strong interest.
+If you are unsure where to start, check out the list of open master and bachelor thesis topics.

 I'm the (as opposed to "a") political scientist at WeST.
 What am I doing here?
 In short: I'm part of a collective endeavor to cross academic disciplines and methods, which is a stance that is calibrated for the digital era.
 Phenomena that are so particular to online media spheres are racing past us since yesterday.
-I believe that structures of most departments are too rigid to properly prepare the students, or even ourselves, for the mix of amplified exposure and flash-charged perceptions that emerge from the greatest medium of the world: the Web.
+I believe that structures of most departments are too rigid to properly prepare us for the mix of amplified exposure and perceptions that emerge from the largest medium of the world: the Web.

 - Text analysis, political polarization, digital politics, misinformation

 - Since coming to WeST, I'm basically facing the dragon when it comes to how to really do interdisciplinary research, first-hand.
 Luckily, that has always been one of my driving interests.

 2012 MIS International Studies/European Area Studies, Seoul National University

 2009 BA Fine Art, Central Saint Martins